-Anomie is a uniquely told story of Michael, a middle-aged university professor and writer.
+Anomie is a uniquely told story of Michael, an American Indian university professor and writer.
 After a series of tragic events, he seeks closure through myriad experiences, in order to bring balance to his world.
 Will he find himself in China?

 “Readers who want a philosophical, accessible, and involving read that uses the character of a displaced American professor in China to explore these transition points will find in Anomie an exploration of the connections between individual and society, all wound up in the microcosm of one man’s life and bundled into a story that seems light, but quickly moves into the depths of darkness and out again.”